lomnom/lomnom/README.md

   - [`The White Death`](https://github.com/WhatsACloud/the-white-death): A game for Speedjam #8 which I was a programmer in
   - [`langton`](https://github.com/lomnom/langton): A CLI langton's ant stimulator written in c++
   - [`MineSweep`](https://github.com/lomnom/MineSweep): A minesweeper solver
-  - [`M5GO-Conway`](https://github.com/lomnom/M5GO-Conway): A rich implementation of Conway's game of life on the M5GO microcontroller
   - [`MangaDl`](https://github.com/lomnom/MangaDl): A python script that downloads manga from certain manga websites
   - [`CatchApple`](https://github.com/lomnom/CatchApple): A cli game where you catch apples
   - [`PI`](https://github.com/lomnom/PI): A beautiful and interactive CLI app that calculates pi ~~slowly~~ as fast as python can go.
   - [`FernDraw`](https://github.com/lomnom/FernDraw): A script that takes control of your mouse to draw a barnsley fern
-  - [`QUIZIZZ-ASSETS`](https://github.com/lomnom/QUIZZIZ-ASSETS): just a ton of assets from quizziz (music, icons etc etc)
   - [`reddit-meme-bot`](https://github.com/lomnom/reddit-meme-bot): a website to get memes (and other posts) from reddit, which can be used as an unsuspecting alternative client in situations where reddit.com is blocked
   - [`goofysnek`](https://github.com/lomnom/Snake): A snake game where you cannot lose, written in native javascript.
-  - [`CAH`](https://github.com/lomnom/CAH): generate a cards against humanity deck
   - [`Emi`](https://github.com/lomnom/Emi): a discord bot that fetches sexual health info nuggets from r/EitraAndEmi
   - [`DADJOKES-lmaoo`](https://github.com/lomnom/DADJOKES-lmaoo): a bad dadjokes IOS app
   - [`NUTELLAA`](https://github.com/lomnom/NUTELLAA): a TERRIBLE clicker game IOS app.
+  - [`CAH`](https://github.com/lomnom/CAH): generate a cards against humanity deck
   - [`NUMBER-BOT-CLONE`](https://github.com/lomnom/NUMBER-BOT-CLONE): Trashy but usable clone of the discord `counting` bot, useful when the original goes down
-  - [`microbit-pixel-art-maker`](https://github.com/lomnom/microbit-pixel-art-maker): a pixel art maker for the microbit, to prove my teachers that say "microbit can only display text" wrong
+  - [`microbit-pixel-art-maker`](https://github.com/lomnom/microbit-pixel-art-maker): a pixel art maker for the microbit
   - [`HERTZ.py`](https://github.com/lomnom/HERTZ.py): an utility to blink a led in the raspberry pi
+  - [`M5GO-Conway`](https://github.com/lomnom/M5GO-Conway): A rich implementation of Conway's game of life on the M5GO microcontroller
+  - [`QUIZIZZ-ASSETS`](https://github.com/lomnom/QUIZZIZ-ASSETS): just a ton of assets from quizziz (music, icons etc etc)